 In general, the Olympics are a very difficult place to hike.
 The terrain is extremely rugged.
 And the number of fallen trees and the heavy brush can make travel extremely slow and tedious.
 Fortunately, there are trails that have been cut through the downed trees and brush, and that minimize the challenges of the terrain.
 By staying on the trail, travel can be much easier and faster.

-It can be very tempting sometimes to take a shortcut, especially when the trail seems to be taking the long way around.
+It can be very tempting sometimes to take a shortcut, especially when the trail seems to be taking a long way around.
 But that is almost always a bad idea.
-If the trail is taking the long way around, it is for a reason.
-And generally that is to avoid cliffs, rivers, and other obstacles.
+If the trail is taking a long way around, it is for a reason.
+And generally, that is to avoid cliffs, rivers, and other obstacles.
 It is possible that your shortcut might eventually come back out onto the trail.
 But it is more likely that you will have to abandon the attempt and try and retreat back to where you left the trail.
 The trail builders knew what they were doing when they laid out the trail.
 And they generally keep it maintained.
 So it is best to just stick with it.

 Enjoy the Trip

 And, finally, enjoy the trip.
-As I walk with God through his creation, I rejoice in the privilege of being able to enjoy it like I do.
+As I walk with God through his creation, I rejoice in the privilege of being able to enjoy it as I do.
 There are times when the trail is hard, the pack is heavy, and my legs are tired.
 But I can endure because I know the joy that awaits me along the way, at each night’s camp, and with the successful completion of the trip.

 My walk with Christ is sometimes challenging.
 But I can rejoice because I know that he is with me.
 That he uses whatever comes my way to mold me into the person he wants me to be.
 So, by looking to what lies ahead, I can endure the difficulties of the trail.

 Successfully Traveling the Path